 The process started with creating their brand platform and a new name.
-The naming was a challenge as we wanted to create something personable sounding but still evoked a sense of trust and reliability, plus the national online market is flooded with many existing trademarked naming competition.
+We wanted to create something that sounded personable yet still evoked a sense of trust and reliability.

 Having interviewed many of their clients and staff and heavily researched their competition, we arrived at the following that not only resonated with the client but was core to their beliefs:

 Safety of clients’ investment(s) and the lives of their employees and tenants

 This What, Why, and How was then expanded into their introduction conversation: